CamCove-Crichton/newborn-photography/README.md

 - Added in a function to handle the djando validation errors in the NewBooking and Edit Booking class, so if a validation error is picked up, the error is returned in a humand readable message that displays on the screen for 5 seconds
 - Used the same function that I used for handling validation errors in the NewBooking & Edit Booking classes, to handle validation errors in the NewTodo & EditTodo views
 - Began adding content to the rest of the site, like the home page, the blog page and the contact page.
 All content I was given permission to use from Jo Cove Photography, which I have listed in the credits section
+- Continued styling using Bootstrap as well as some custom CSS

 ### Future Developments